 Maintenance was a fairly straightforward concept in the early days of industrial production.
-Machines tended to be big, extremely rugged, and had simple designs.
+Machines tended to be big, extremely rugged, and simply designed.
 Production demand was far more relaxed and downtime was not as critical.

-But these days, industrial maintenance is facing vastly changed circumstances.
+But these days, industrial maintenance is facing drastically different circumstances.
 Machines are far more sophisticated, with many moving parts that are prone to frequent breakdowns.

 What is proactive maintenance?